List of Bleach characters: Mabashi

 (馬橋) interrupts Yoshi's battle against Rukia, Orihime and Kuroda.
 He uses his doll to control Rukia's body and use her to fight the others, but falls back once Orihime uses her powers to force it out of her body.
 During the Bount Assault on Soul Society, he poisons Soi-Fon and uses his doll to turn her squad against her, but is tricked by her and dies after being hit twice in the same spot by Suzumebachi.
 Mabashi's doll is Ritz, who has the ability to possess the body of anyone and control them.

-Mabashi is voiced by Daisuke Ono in the Japanese version of the anime and by Keith Silverstein in the English dub.
+Mabashi is voiced by Daisuke Ono in the original Japanese version of the anime and by Keith Silverstein in the English dub.

-Ritz is voiced by Asami Sanada in the Japanese version of the anime and by Sandy Fox in the English dub.
+Ritz is voiced by Asami Sanada in the original Japanese version of the anime and by Sandy Fox in the English dub.

 Sawatari

 Sawatari (沢渡) is the oldest of the bunch.
 Sawatari's doll is Baura, who has a whale-like appearance that Sawatari sits on top of.
 Baura has a dimension in its stomach where anyone that is swallowed by Baura will die if they stay in him too long.
 He attacks Rangiku, Sado, Ururu and Noba in Karakura Town and uses Baura to swallow Ururu, who is saved when Rangiku uses Kido to force the doll out of the ground.
 During the Soul Society invasion, he runs into Mayuri Kurotsuchi and fights him, dying after being poisoned by Ashisogi Jizo.

-Sawatari is voiced by Yuzuru Fujimoto in the Japanese version of the anime and by Joe J. Thomas in the English dub.
+Sawatari is voiced by Yuzuru Fujimoto in the original Japanese version of the anime and by Joe J. Thomas in the English dub.

-Baura is voiced by Takaya Kuroda in the Japanese version of the anime and by Richard Epcar in the English dub.
+Baura is voiced by Takaya Kuroda in the original Japanese version of the anime and by Richard Epcar in the English dub.

 Ugaki

 (宇柿) is a member of the Bounts.
 Ugaki's doll is Gesell, which is a huge, eyeless monster.
 It has the ability to manifest many melee weapons from its limbs.
 Gesell can see through the eyes that generate light as his master does through his glasses.
 It is controlled by Ugaki through a deck of cards.
 Whatever is shown on a card Ugaki plays, appears within the shadow of an object, which is created by the light generated from the eyes.
 Ugaki fights Ichigo and Renji in a cave until signs of weakness causes him to be killed by his own doll.

-Ugaki is voiced by Katsumi Suzuki in the Japanese version of the anime and by Kirk Thornton in the English dub.
+Ugaki is voiced by Katsumi Suzuki in the original Japanese version of the anime and by Kirk Thornton in the English dub.

 Gesell is voiced by Neil Kaplan in the English dub.